anchetaWern/anchetawern.github.io/source/_posts/2014-02-21-a-whirlwind-tour-of-web-developer-tools-command-line-utilities.markdown

 ###Command Line Basics

 Before we jump into the tools its important that we first understand the basics of using the command line.
 To access the command line in Linux press `ctrl + alt + t` on your keyboard.
 For Mac just look for the terminal from your menu.
-And for Windows just press `window + r` and then type in `cmd`.
+And for Windows just press `window + r` and then type in `cmd` then press `enter`.

 ####Commonly used Commands